ec-intl/ptcolors/README.md

-# tcolors Repository
+# ptcolors Repository

-`tcolors` is a lightweight Python package designed to add vibrant, customizable colors to your terminal output with minimal effort.
-Whether you’re building command-line applications, scripts, or simply want to enhance the readability of your terminal messages, `tcolors` provides an easy-to-use interface to bring your text to life.
+`ptcolors` is a lightweight Python package designed to add vibrant, customizable colors to your terminal output with minimal effort.
+Whether you’re building command-line applications, scripts, or simply want to enhance the readability of your terminal messages, `ptcolors` provides an easy-to-use interface to bring your text to life.

-With `tcolors`, you can apply a wide range of colors and styles to your terminal text, making it more engaging and visually appealing.
+With `ptcolors`, you can apply a wide range of colors and styles to your terminal text, making it more engaging and visually appealing.
 It's perfect for developers who want to add a splash of color to their terminal without dealing with the complexities of ANSI escape codes.

 ## Project Status